Facebook Ads for Deck Builders: The $40–$100 CPL Playbook

 Should I run Google Ads in addition to Facebook?
 Yes, once Facebook is profitable.
 Google catches buyers in the "comparing 3 contractors" phase.
 Facebook creates the buyers.
 See Google Ads for exterior services.

-Want this Facebook Ads playbook implemented for your deck building company?
-Our Stage 2 ads management service ships the two-audience stack — new-build + refinish separation, drone creative direction, brand positioning.
-Exclusive-territory model.
-Or book a free strategy call.
+Want this playbook implemented, with your territory locked?
+We take one deck builder per market.
+The deck building lead generation service ships the full two-audience stack: new-build + refinish separation, drone creative direction, brand positioning, and speed-to-lead follow-up.
+Or book a free strategy call and we'll map it to your market first.

 Related reading: